tfclarkdesigns/Aether-Galaxy/docs/files/latest/markdown/astrogation-holocodex.md

 Whatever conventions you adopt, I offer two points for consideration.

-**First**, any interstellar polity as vast as the Galactic Commonwealth or Iron Dominion would need some form of world registry, something functionally analogous to the ARC — even if it goes unmentioned in your narrative.
+**First**, any interstellar polity as vast as the Galactic Commonwealth or Iron Dominion would need some form of world registry, something functionally analogous to the ARC, even if it goes unmentioned in your narrative.
 Any two planets might share a name, but for purely logistical reasons they could not share an address.

 **Second**, some method of locating a stellar system must exist, whether or not it is described in detail.